Vikash-8090-Yadav/Future.WebNet/Level2/NFT_Marketplace_New/README.md

 # Modern_NFT_Marketplace
-Generally it is a Marketplace, where any body can list, sell, buy or update the NFTs with smooth p2p transactions.
+Generally it is a Marketplace, where anyone can list, sell, buy or update the NFTs with smooth p2p transactions.

 The tech stack and the platforms used in this project is
 1. Next js